najwa12/brain_tumor_classification_cnn/README.md

 🌟 You can explore and access the dataset on [Kaggle](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri).
 Your contribution to the AI and data science community is highly appreciated! 🙌

+A huge **thank you** to **jaykumar1607** for his amazing notebook on [Brain Tumor MRI Classification using TensorFlow & CNN](https://www.kaggle.com/code/jaykumar1607/brain-tumor-mri-classification-tensorflow-cnn) on Kaggle.
+His work served as a great source of inspiration and learning for the development of this project.
+The techniques and ideas shared in his notebook were highly beneficial and contributed significantly to shaping the architecture and methodology used here. 🙌

 ## ⚠️ Disclaimer

 This project has been developed **exclusively for research and educational purposes** to explore the potential of AI in medical image analysis.
 While the **AI-powered brain tumor classification system** demonstrates promising results, it is an **experimental prototype** and **not intended for clinical or diagnostic use**.